Toyota Fortuner: Australia

 The Fortuner was unveiled in Australia in July 2015 and went on sale in October 2015.
-It is sold only with 4×4, 2.8-litre turbo diesel with only a six-speed automatic transmission.
-Three model grades are available: GX, GXL and Crusade.
+It was sold only with 4×4, 2.8-litre turbo diesel with either a six-speed manual transmission or a six-speed automatic transmission.
+Three model grades were available: GX, GXL and Crusade.

 The facelifted model went on sale in Australia on 13 August 2020, with the same grades and engine option from the pre-facelift model.
+The six-speed manual transmission was discontinued.

-Starting from 2022, some grade levels of the Australian market Fortuner are imported from Indonesia.
+Starting from 2022, some grade levels of the Australian market Fortuner were imported from Indonesia.

 In November 2025, Toyota Australia announced that it will discontinue the Fortuner in mid-2026 due to poor sales figures.